 Head over to my PC Build Recommendation page!

 - CPU: Intel Core i9 9900k - 8 Core/16 thread, 3.6Ghz base clock - Great gaming CPU that keeps up with modern AAA titles.
-I currently don't have mine overclocked, since I prefer total stability.
+I currently have my CPU overclocked to 4.9GHz, all core, at 1.32V.
+This gave me a small (but decent) boost in framerates, but most importantly, a more consistent experience as the frame drops aren't as low.

 - GPU: ZOTAC GAMING GeForce RTX 3090 Trinity - The best consumer graphics card from NVIDIA that money can possibly buy.
 ABSURDLY EXPENSIVE.
 Top of the line.
 Will play literally any current game at 60+ fps at 4k.